Summer Reading Challenge

 Who can take part?

-How do children sign up?
+How do children register for the Challenge?

 What books can children read?

 - They can read any books they like - fact books, stories, joke books, picture books, audiobooks and eBooks - just as long as they are borrowed from the library.

 - For younger children and those learning to read, it’s fine to read or share library books with a parent or carer.

 Alongside the challenge Alvaston, Mickleover, Normanton and Riverside libraries will be hosting some fantastic events for children and families.

 Come join us for Science Parties with Sublime Science.
 Expect magic tricks, bouncing bubbles, fizzing potions, plus the chance to make your own sweets and slime!

 Stories and craft with author Caryl Hart, get ready to explore her book Meet the Oceans, learn the Jellyfish Jiggle and design an eco-warrior’s submarine!